Viana do Castelo is a coastal city in northern Portugal, located at the mouth

 can be rough, but the dramatic waves and fresh air contribute to its

 appeal.
-Praia Norte is also appreciated for its environmental quality
+Norte Beach is also appreciated for its environmental quality

 and is part of the region’s effort to preserve natural coastal